 Pile and Beam

 This system can be used with all our mini piling options and is used in place of a knuckle pile where the loads are greater.
 Mini-piles are installed to either side of the affected wall, a pocket of brickwork is then removed below ground level and a reinforcement cage installed to bridge over the two piles.
 This is then inspected by the relevant authorities and then concreted.
 This method can be used in either a settlement or a heave condition.

-This system is a mini-pile drilled through either side of the affected brickwork/concrete foundation at a designed distance between each position to form a support using the bond of the mini-pile concrete to the existing concrete/brickwork foundation.
+This system is comprises mini-piles drilled through either side of the affected brickwork/concrete foundation at a designed distance between each position to form a support using the bond of the mini-pile concrete to the existing concrete/brickwork foundation.

 This is used where it has been deemed that a stabilisation scheme alone will not be sufficient.
 Therefore upon completion of the mini-piling and raft or concrete beams the property is then lifted back into position and held using a series of conical formers within the beams or raft which are then concreted.